marcobonici/marcobonici.github.io/blog/capse.md

 [^luxintegration]: We have opened a [branch](https://github.com/CosmologicalEmulators/AbstractCosmologicalEmulators.jl/tree/lux_integration)  where we are addying support to the [Lux.jl](https://github.com/LuxDL/Lux.jl) library, in order to have models running on the GPU as well.
 [^preprocess]: Although we already reached a nice performance, we wanna improve the preprocessing in a future work.
 [^scales]: The only exception is the $EE$ 2-pt correlation function for $\ell<10$.
 We are working to improve the precision of `Capse.jl` also on these scales.
+[^abstractemu]: we are registering in these days the package `AbstractCosmologicalEmulators.jl`, which is at the core of the CosmologicalEmulators ecosystem.

 {{ addcomments }}